btcguide/btcguide.github.io/_pages/equipment-advanced.md

 **Not relying fully on your trusted hardware devices introduces new risks and should only be considered by expert users.**
 You can read more about this [here](verify-receive-address/advanced).

-#### Option A - Eternally Quaratined Machine
+#### Option A - Eternally Quarantined Machine
-This machine is setup once and never needs to be configured/updated again, so it is strongly recommneded to have no internet access.
+This machine is setup once and never needs to be configured/updated again, so it is strongly recommended to have no internet access.
 If you choose to do this, you can use a very low-end machine.
 It's a great way to use a Raspberry Pi for example.

 *TODO: update with exact resource requirements for various methods.*

-#### Optiona B - Print Out Addresses
+#### Option B - Print Out Addresses
 An eternally quarantined machine is good, but requires another electronic device to be permanently configured and available to use.
 Some users prefer to print out many hundred (or even thousands) of receive addresses at wallet creation and then use this physical paper to aid in verification.
 If you go this route, you will need a printer and paper.